Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "m_toolbox preferences": Go to the user preferences window

-"m_toolbox undo": Undo the last actio
+"m_toolbox undo": Undo the last action

 "m_toolbox see documentation": Go to the Anki manual